-- The Program Administration Manager or Executive Director reviews all payments for accurate coding as an approver in Luma or the applicable financial program and releases a request for payment for all reimbursements. - The State Controller's Office issues payment to the subrecipient. - If adjustments/revisions to the original approved budget need to be made, an ICDVVA budget adjustment request must be submitted for approval prior to making a reimbursement request.
+- The Program Administration Manager or Executive Director will review all payments for accurate coding as an approver in Luma. - The State Controller's Office will issue payment to the subrecipient. - If adjustments/revisions to the original approved budget need to be made, an ICDVVA budget adjustment request must be submitted for approval prior to making a reimbursement request. - For every subrecipient, the Program Administration Manager will conduct a full review of at least one reimbursement each year (that has already been approved by a Grant Manager).
+Any discrepancies between the PAM's review and the GM's review will be resolved and used as an opportunity to improve consistency in reimbursement processing.